 Target Group: These courses are designed for Health Care Professionals and frontline caregivers working in continuing care, community care, or assisted living.

-Fee: The Rosehaven Provincial Program is funded through Alberta Health and Wellness to be a resource to the Continuing Care System.
+Fee: The Rosehaven Provincial Program is funded through Alberta Health to be a resource to the Continuing Care System.
 Therefore, courses are facilitated at no charge to your organization.

 Available Sessions to Choose From